EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### build

-In the case that we need a customized image it will probably be better to use a Dockerfile.
-The build option allows us to indicate the directory where it is located. is located.
+In case we need a custom image it will probably be better to use a Dockerfile.
+The build option allows us to indicate the directory where it is located.

-If you don't know what a Dockerfile is, here I explain [how it works and what it is used for Docker](/what-docker-is-and-what-it-does/)
+If you don't know what a Dockerfile is, here I explain [how it works and what Docker is for](/what-docker-is-and-what-it-is-for/)

 ```docker
 version: "3.8"